-Red Hook is an interesting neighborhood on the west side of Brooklyn.
+Red Hook Brooklyn is an interesting neighborhood on the west side of the borough.
 It may often be forgotten since it is outside of subway access.
 There is one bus, the B61, that runs down Red Hook’s main street.
 Most people are familiar with Red Hook for housing Ikea and Fairway.
-But there is more to the neighborhood than swedish furniture!
+But there is more to the neighborhood than Swedish furniture!

 The B61 bus goes right down Red Hook’s Van Brunt street and can drop you off right in front of the Red Hook Lobster Pound.
 Now, you can taste their delicious lobster rolls from their food truck but going right to the source is really the best way.

 Not listed on the menu above but something they now offer is a Lobster Roll BLT for $10.
 Savory lobster with a giant slice of bacon?
 Yes please!

 You order in a small area with just a cashier then you can go next door to sit inside (they’ll bring your food to you) or sit outside on a bench if it’s a nice day.
 This was our pick.